mwmlln/shinju_select/README.md

   * django-crispy-forms
   * django-allauth
   * django-countries
+  * boto3
+  * django-storages
-  * whitenoise
+  * pillow
   * stripe

-These required packages are included in requirements.txt by running the command as fllows:
+These required packages are included in requirements.txt by running the command in the workspace as fllows:

     pip3 freeze --local > requirements.txt